2 The Basics II: Accidentals and Beats

 Solution

-We learned that D-sharp and E-flat are enharmonically equivalent.
-This means that both D-sharp and E-flat are a half step below E. In order to know which one to use, we distinguish between chromatic half steps or diatonic half steps.
+We learned that D sharp and E flat are enharmonically equivalent.
+This means that both D sharp and E flat are a half step below E. To determine which one to use, we distinguish between chromatic half steps or diatonic half steps.

 - Example 2.4.1A: Chromatic half steps have the same note name.